Dispersion for the wave equation inside strictly convex domains II: the general case: Abstract

 \section{Abstract}

-We consider the wave equation on a strictly convex domain $\Omega\subset\mathbb{R}^d$ of dimension $d\geq 2$ with smooth boundary $\partial\Omega\neq\emptyset$, with Dirichlet boundary conditions.
+We consider the wave equation on a manifold $(\Omega,g)$ of dimension $d\geq 2$ with smooth strictly convex boundary $\partial\Omega\neq\emptyset$, with Dirichlet boundary conditions.
 We construct a sharp local in time parametrix and then proceed to obtain dispersion estimates: our fixed time decay rate for the Green function exhibits a $t^{1/4}$ loss with respect to the boundary less case.
-Moreover, we precisely describe where and when these losses occur and relate them to swallowtail type singularities in the wave front set, proving that the resulting decay is optimal.
+We precisely describe where and when these losses occur and relate them to swallowtail type singularities in the wave front set, proving that our decay is optimal.
+Moreover, we derive better than expected Strichartz estimates, balancing lossy long time estimates at a given incidence with short time ones with no loss: for $d=3$, it heuristically means that, on average the decay loss is only $t^{1/6}$.